-Focus area Objective 2023 Actions Status Comments: 2023 performance Maintain gender balance across the firm; improve gender balance across our membership 6.
-Collect and understand the gender diversity of our people pipeline: unsuccessful/declined candidates, promotion, and leavers (3) Promotion Diversity stats & reviews are built into our promotions process.
+Focus area Objective 2023 Actions Status Comments: 2023 performance Maintain gender balance across the firm; improve gender balance across our 6.
+Collect and understand the gender diversity of our people pipeline: unsuccessful/declined candidates, promotion, and leavers Status Promotion Diversity stats & reviews are built into our promotions process.
 Work is in progress to track & understand diversity stats of our talent attraction pool at every stage of the attraction process.
 Ampa has pledged to promote gender equality as part of the Women in Law Pledge, focusing on targets and an action plan to achieve those targets.
 Gender Diversity stats for Impact year: Ampa exceeded our group's gender balance of 61% female, with 62.8% female representation (SRA firm-wide benchmark is 65%).
 Ampa female employees (not including members) are 65% of total employees (no SRA benchmark).
 Female membership increased by 3% to 38% (SRA equity partners equivalent is 32%).
-Ampa's Pay Gap report was published for 2023 and is available here: LINK Diversity & Inclusion 7.
-Provide support for female specific life stages, menopause and returning to work from maternity leave, through the formation of inclusion groups Ø Parents (including baby loss support), Carers and Menopause inclusion groups all established with good representation across the business.
-Improve the racial diversity of our firm and 8.
-Understand our racial inclusion barriers, any racist behaviour, awareness and diversity across the group (3) We kicked off work with Flair to run Ampa's first racial awareness and bias survey.
+Diversity & Inclusionmembership7.
+Provide support for female specific life stages, menopause and returning to work from maternity leave, through the formation of inclusion groups8Improve the racial diversity of our firm and membership8.
+Understand our racial inclusion barriers, any racist behaviour, awareness and diversity across the group89.
+We have appointed at least one racially diverse board member at either brand board or group board9. membership life stages, menopause and returning to work from maternity leave, through the \odot Ampa's Pay Gap report was published for 2023 and is available here: LINK Parents (including baby loss support), Carers and Menopause inclusion groups all established with good representation across the business.
+9 We kicked off work with Flair to run Ampa's first racial awareness and bias survey.
 Results will inform our race action plan for 2024/25.
 Ampa is a signatory of Change the Race Ratio and meets their four commitments.
 Racial Diversity stats for Impact Year: We increased the group's racial diversity by 0.9% to 23.9% (SRA benchmark 18%).
 Racial diversity of our employees (excluding members) is 24.4% (no SRA benchmark).
-Racial diversity at our membership remains at 11.5% (SRA benchmark 19%). membersnip 9.
-We have appointed at least one racially diverse board member at either brand board or group board Ø We appointed one racially diverse board member to Members Board NED & appointed a member / senior leader for race, Amal Kaur (as part of the Change the Race Ratio pledge).
-10. Collect and understand the racial diversity of our people pipeline (9) Work is in progress to collate this data on a regular basis both for talent attraction & within succession planning via the People team.
+Racial diversity at our membership remains at 11.5% (SRA benchmark 19%). membership racially diverse board member at either \bigcirc We appointed one racially diverse board member to Members Board NED & appointed a member / senior leader for race, Amal Kaur (as part of the Change the Race Ratio pledge).
+10. Collect and understand the racial diversity of our people pipeline \bigcirc Work is in progress to collate this data on a regular basis both for talent attraction & within succession planning via the People team.